Locations:

 How is hyperprolactinemia diagnosed?

 If your results show that you have hyperprolactinemia, the next step will be to determine the cause.
-Your provider may have you undergo additional testing, such as other blood tests and imaging tests.
+Your provider may recommend additional testing, like other blood tests and imaging tests.

 Management and Treatment

 The treatment for hyperprolactinemia depends on its cause.
-Some people who have high prolactin levels but have few or no symptoms don’t need treatment.
+If you have high prolactin levels but have few or no symptoms, you may not need treatment.

 Treatment options for prolactinomas (the most common cause of hyperprolactinemia) include:

-• Medication: Medications called dopamine agonists regulate your prolactin levels and are very effective in shrinking prolactinoma tumors.
+• Medication.
+Medications called dopamine agonists regulate your prolactin levels.
+They’re very effective in shrinking prolactinoma tumors.
 This is the most common form of treatment for prolactinomas.

-• Radiation therapy: This is a rare third option for treating prolactinomas if medications and/or surgery do not work to reduce your prolactin levels.
+• Radiation therapy.
+This is a rare third option for treating prolactinomas if other methods don’t work.

-If prescription medications are causing your hyperprolactinemia, your healthcare provider may prescribe you other similar types of medications that don’t increase your prolactin levels or don’t increase them as much.
+If a medication is causing hyperprolactinemia, your healthcare provider may prescribe a different one that doesn’t affect your prolactin levels as much.

 Outlook / Prognosis

 The prognosis (outlook) for hyperprolactinemia is generally good.
-Treatment for prolactinomas, the most common cause of hyperprolactinemia, is usually effective.
+Treatment for its most common cause is usually effective.

-Although hyperprolactinemia is not life-threatening, it can cause certain issues such as infertility and irregular periods.
+Although hyperprolactinemia isn’t life-threatening, it can cause certain issues like infertility and irregular periods.
 Because of this, it’s important to receive treatment if you have hyperprolactinemia.

 What questions should I ask my doctor?

-If you have hyperprolactinemia, it may be helpful to ask your healthcare provider the following questions:
+If you have hyperprolactinemia, it may be helpful to ask your healthcare provider:

 • What tests do I need?